ZeynepUzun1/DSA210-Project/README.md

 ### Primary Data Collection

 The dataset will be built using three main sources: transaction records, order confirmations and menstrual cycle tracking data from the period tracker app Flo.
-Item characteristics such as original price, discount details, product and brand name will be gathered from transaction records and order confirmations from e-commerce platforms.
+Item characteristics such as original price, discount details, product and brand name will be gathered from transaction records and order confirmations from online shopping platforms.
 Only spending on clothing will be analyzed to examine how factors like day of the week, discounts and other influences affect my purchasing decisions.

 ### Data Structure